bernaporto/fenix-store/README.md

 ### Why?

-After some years dealing with other complex solutions I decided to create this library with a centralized API with the following principles:
+After some years dealing with other complex solutions I decided to create this library with the following principles:

 - **Reactive**: It allows you to subscribe to changes in the state of your application.
 - **Simple**: It's designed to be simple and easy to use.